AtmaMani/atmamani.github.io/pages/projects/cloud/index.md

 ## Cloud is in layers
 - **IaaS**: Infrastructure as a Service - is the rawest form of cloud offering.
 Users get access to compute, storage and networking.
 They pay for what they **allocate**.
 - **PaaS**: Platform as a Service - is an offering that wraps a layer over IaaS.
 PaaS is a bunch of **managed** services and users pay for what they **consume** rather than allocate.
 - **SaaS**: Software as a Service - can be thought of a layer on top of PaaS.
-This is typically managed, serverless and oriented toward consumers.
+This is typically managed, server-less and oriented toward consumers.
 Most web applications can be considered as SaaS.
 Users pay for a service model / subscription tier rather than allocation or consumption.